stevenrim/threathunt3/README.md

 reflect or promote any actual security incidents or breache
 ```

-## Overview
+## 📂 Overview
 An employee named John Doe, working in a sensitive department, recently got put on a performance improvement plan (PIP).
-After John threw a fit, management has raised concerns that John may be planning to steal proprietary information and then quit the company.
+After John threw a fit, management raised concerns that John may be planning to steal proprietary information and then quit the company.
 I was tasked to investigate John's activities on his corporate device `sjr-workstation` using Microsoft Defender for Endpoint (MDE) to ensure nothing suspicious took place.

-## Hypothesis
+## 🔍 Hypothesis
 Following recent behavioral concerns regarding employee John Doe—who works in a sensitive department and was
 recently placed on a performance improvement plan—there is a possibility that he may attempt to exfiltrate
 proprietary data before leaving the organization.

 Given his administrator privileges on `sjr-workstation` and unrestricted access to
 applications, it is plausible that John could:
-- Download or run unauthorized scripts or tools,
+- Download or run unauthorized scripts or tools
-- Use compression utilities to collect and stage sensitive data,
+- Use compression utilities to collect and stage sensitive data
 - Attempt to transfer files to external destinations such as cloud services, personal email, or via network
 protocols outside of normal usage.

-## Data Collection
+## 📥 Data Collection
-To investigate potential insider threats involving John Doe, this hunt will focus on identifying suspicious
-activity related to file access, compression, and potential data exfiltration.
-Microsoft Defender for Endpoint
+To investigate potential data exfiltration activity, I collected telemetry from Microsoft Defender for Endpoint (MDE), focusing on:
-(MDE) will be leveraged to gather telemetry from relevant logs, network traffic, and endpoint activity.

-Data will be collected to inspect:
-- Process execution patterns, particularly involving scripting engines and compression utilities
-- File access behavior, including abnormal or bulk access to sensitive directories
-- Network connections, especially to cloud services or unrecognized external destinations

-Key MDE tables utilized during the hunt include:
-- `DeviceFileEvents` – to monitor access to and creation of files
-- `DeviceProcessEvents` – to analyze execution of processes and scripts
+- `DeviceProcessEvents` to identify execution of compression tools (e.g., 7z.exe) and PowerShell-based scripting activity (e.g., -ExecutionPolicy Bypass).
+- `DeviceFileEvents` to track creation or modification of compressed files in staging locations such as C:\ProgramData\.
-- `DeviceNetworkEvents` – to identify unusual outbound connections that may indicate exfiltration
+- `DeviceNetworkEvents` to detect outbound connections to external destinations, particularly cloud storage endpoints.

-## Data Analysis
+## 🧠 Data Analysis
-The goal of this stage was to validate the hypothesis by identifying patterns, anomalies, or potential indicators of data exfiltration from John Doe’s workstation (`sjr-workstation`).

-Using MDE’s advanced hunting capabilities, we queried key tables including DeviceProcessEvents,
-DeviceFileEvents, and DeviceNetworkEvents to look for:

-- Use of compression tools (e.g., tar, 7z, WinRAR, or PowerShell-based archiving commands).
-- File access, modification, creation, or deletion events.
-- Outbound network traffic to external or unauthorized destinations.

-We specifically focused on identifying evidence of file archiving or scripting activity that may indicate
-preparation for exfiltration.
-When any event resembling file compression or scripting was detected, we examined
-associated telemetry.
+Analysis of the collected telemetry revealed a clear timeline of suspicious activity on `sjr-workstation`.
+At
+6:45 PM, PowerShell was executed with `-ExecutionPolicy Bypass`, likely used to run an unsigned script.
+This was
+followed by the use of `7z.exe` to compress files containing employee data, which were staged in `C:\ProgramData\`.
+Just five seconds after the ZIP file was created, PowerShell established an outbound connection to an Azure
+Blob Storage endpoint, suggesting the compressed data was exfiltrated.
+The sequence, correlation of timestamps,
+use of staging directories, and script-based orchestration all point to deliberate file preparation and exfiltration activity.

+## 🕵️ Investigation

-**KQL Query**: Confirming John Doe(`johndoe678`) successfully logged on to `sjr-workstation`.
+### 1. KQL Query: Confirming John Doe(`johndoe678`) successfully logged on to `sjr-workstation`.
 ```kql
 DeviceLogonEvents
 | where DeviceName == "sjr-workstation"